Enchilada429/charn-lmnh-plant/dashboard/README.md

 ## Environment Variables

-There must be a `.env` file in the `pipeline` directory with the following contents:
+There must be a `.env` file in the `dashboard` directory with the following contents:

 ```
 DB_HOST=XXXX